fgimian/painter/README.md

 paint.patterns.deregister('voweler')
 ```

-If you have imported patterns directly, then registration is identical:
+If you have imported the **patterns** instance directly, then registration is
+identical:

 ``` python
 patterns.register('voweler', underline_vowels)